You just planned to give a nice makeover to your decking area. You started by sanding it thoroughly, and then you cleaned it off with a damp cloth.

 When to Get Rid of Thickened Wood Glue Bottle?

-There is no right or wrong answer to this question, as the best time to get rid of a thickened wood glue bottle will depend on a number of factors.
+There is no right or wrong answer to this question, as the best time to get rid of a thickened wood glue bottle will depend on several factors.

 Some things you may want to consider include how much adhesive you have left in the bottle, and whether it has hardened completely.